bahrus/xtal-state/README.md

 ## Some browser-based obstacles

 The benefit of updating the window.location object (location.href and/or location.hash) as the user interacts with a web site, is that it allows the user to copy and paste the url corresponding to what they are seeing, and communicate it via email, text message etc.  Others can then open the application and zoom right to the place the user was excited to convey.
 And these days, many browsers support a sharing button, external to the web site, which sends the current url.
-Some browsers, like Firefox, include the hash tag part of the url.
+Some browsers, like Firefox, include the hash tag part ("hash fragment") of the url.
 Unfortunately, some browsers, like Chrome, haven't seen the light on this.
 I argue this is quite problematic.
 Sites like GitHub, allow you to select a line number, which causes a hash location update to the url, specifying the line number.
 Why does Chrome assume the user doesn't want to share that part of the URL?
 That's a rather rude assumption, it seems to me.
 Even inserting the "bang" before the hash doesn't help.

 Because the sharing buttons are external to the website, the website doesn't get notified when the user is about to invoke this button, so whatever is in the address bar at that moment (with the exception of Chrome's rude ignoring of the bookmark) will be exactly what is sent.